MarkAPL comes with two different sets of style sheets:

-Both sets include the style definitions needed for the LeanPub extensions.
+All sets include style definitions required by the LeanPub extensions.

-When the style definitions are embedded into the resulting HTML page then all comments and all white space is removed.
-That results in two lines, one for each style sheet.
-Both definitions together occupy less than 12KB, very little by today's standards.
+When embedding style definitions into the HTML, comments and white spaces are removed, resulting in two lines for each style sheet.
+Combined, both style definitions occupy less than 12KB.

 screenCSS